Renault R24

-The Renault R24 is a Formula One car that competed in the 2004 Formula One season.
+The Renault R24 is a Formula One car that competed in the 18 Grands Prix of the 2004 Formula One World Championship.

 Design and development

 The chassis was designed by Mike Gascoyne, Bob Bell, Tim Densham and Dino Toso with Pat Symonds overseeing the design and production of the car as executive director of Engineering and Bernard Dudot leading the engine design.

 R24B

-Renault brought a new updated R24B model to San Marino Grand Prix, featuring new cylinder heads, inlet system and related changes to the bottom part of the engine.
+Renault brought a new, updated R24B model to San Marino Grand Prix, featuring new cylinder heads, inlet system and related changes to the bottom part of the engine.

 Racing history

-It was a car that showed speed and reliability during the season, managing to outpace both the Williams and McLaren, as well as proving to be a consistent challenger to the equally fast BAR Hondas of Jenson Button and Takuma Sato.
-However, it was routinely bested by the Ferrari F2004 of Michael Schumacher & Rubens Barrichello, as the Ferrari duo won 15 of the 18 races in 2004.
-The driver line-up was Jarno Trulli and Fernando Alonso.
+The car showed speed and reliability during the season, managing to outpace both the Williams and McLaren, as well as proving to be a consistent challenger to the equally fast BAR Hondas of Jenson Button and Takuma Sato.
+However, it was bested by the Ferrari F2004 of Michael Schumacher and Rubens Barrichello, with which the Ferrari duo won 15 of the 18 races in 2004.
+Going into the season, Renault announced that their driver line-up was Jarno Trulli and Fernando Alonso.

-The team became real contenders for second place in the Constructors' Championship.
+The team became real contenders for second place in the Constructors' Championship when Trulli and Alonso placed third and fourth respectively during the Spanish Grand Prix.
 Trulli won the Monaco Grand Prix.
 However, his relationship with Renault (particularly with team principal and Trulli's ex-manager Flavio Briatore) deteriorated after he was consistently off the pace in the latter half of the year, and made claims of favouritism in the team towards Alonso (though the two teammates themselves remained friendly).

-Commentators regularly point to the French Grand Prix as the final straw for Briatore, where Trulli was overtaken by Rubens Barrichello in the final stages of the last lap, costing Renault a double podium finish at their home Grand Prix.
+The French Grand Prix is considered the final straw for Renault, where Trulli was overtaken by Rubens Barrichello in the final stages of the last lap, costing Renault a double podium finish at their home Grand Prix.
 Trulli was later fired after failing to score points in 5 successive races.
-After that, he announced that he was joining Toyota F1 for the following year and in fact left Renault early, driving the Toyota in the last two races of the 2004 season.
+After that, he announced that he was joining Toyota F1 for the following year and left Renault early, driving the Toyota in the last two races of the 2004 season.